How fast should a dog breathe?

 Rapid breathing can sometimes indicate serious health issues such as:

-• Heats stroke: If your dog is panting heavily in hot weather and showing signs of distress, immediate action is required.
+- Heat stroke: If your dog is panting heavily in hot weather and showing signs of distress, emergency veterinary care is required.

 How will the vet diagnose the cause of my dog's fast breathing?